Sample Complexity of Offline Reinforcement Learning with Deep ReLU Networks: Introduction

 \section{Introduction}

-Offline reinforcement learning \citep{levine2020offline} is a practical paradigm of reinforcement learning (RL) where logged experiences are abundant but a new interaction with the environment is limited or even prohibited.
-The fundamental offline RL problems are how well previous experiences could be used to evaluate a new target policy, known as off-policy evaluation (OPE) problem, or to learn the optimal policy, known as off-policy learning (OPL) problem.
-We study these offline RL problems with infinitely large state spaces, where the agent must use function approximation such as deep neural networks to generalize across states from an offline dataset without any further exploration.
-Such problems form the core of modern RL in practical settings, but relatively few work provide a comprehensive and adequate analysis of the statistical efficiency for the problems.
+Offline reinforcement learning \citep{lange2012batch,levine2020offline} is a practical paradigm of reinforcement learning (RL) where logged experiences are abundant but a new interaction with the environment is limited or even prohibited.
+The fundamental offline RL problems concern with how well previous experiences could be used to evaluate a new target policy, known as off-policy evaluation (OPE) problem, or to learn the optimal policy, known as off-policy learning (OPL) problem.
+We study these offline RL problems with infinitely large state spaces, where the agent must rely on function approximation such as deep neural networks to generalize across states from an offline dataset.
+Such problems form the core of modern RL in practical settings \citep{levine2020offline,kumar2020conservative,singh2020cog,zhang2022two}.